aellison1558/Capstone_project_proposal/README.md

 - [X] Create an account
 - [X] Log in / Log out
-- [ ] Create, read, edit, and delete projects
+- [X] Create, read, edit, and delete projects
-- [ ] Place project in category and search projects by category
+- [X] Place project in category and browse projects by category
 - [ ] View, comment on, and back a project
 - [ ] Add photos to projects
 - [ ] Launch Project